sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.25.1 =
+*   On the home page, for importing users we now show the buttons to start the process or save the settings at the top, to facilitate cases where the same options are used repeatedly

 = 1.25 =
 *   You can now use multiple user download buttons on the front end.
 Each with its own options.